tstenborg/Paretonian-DBSCAN-Parameters/README.md

 # Paretonian-DBSCAN-Parameters
 Low-cost Pareto-like parameter estimation for sklearn's DBSCAN.

-- EccentricitySimulation.java &nbsp;&nbsp; A Java program for visualising orbital element variation with the Tablesaw wrapper for Plotly.<br />
+- DBSCAN_pareto.py &nbsp;&nbsp; A Python program for parameter estimation with sklearn's DBSCAN.<br />
-- ORSA_Output.csv &nbsp;&nbsp; Jovian and Saturnian eccentricity and inclination evolution data, as calculated via analytical means, and as simulated using Runge-Kutta and Bulirsch-Stoer integration in ORSA.<br />
+- Data_Description.txt &nbsp;&nbsp; A description of the test data.<br />
-- pom.xml &nbsp;&nbsp;&nbsp; Maven dependencies to make Tablesaw available, specified as a Project Object Model.
+- Mag_Grav_Grav1vd.csv &nbsp;&nbsp;&nbsp; Magnetic and gravity survey test data (source: Geoscience Australia).

 These files may be used in conjunction with e.g., Visual Studio Code.